PhoenixTales/wiki.gothicarchive.org/characters.md

 VLK_NUMB            | Numb            | (Mole, dressed like thief)
 VLK_SIRA            | Sira            | (Buddlerchef, dressed like thief)
 ```

+## Riddler
+- side-quest character added in the final release of the game
+- technically a farmer (`BAU`)

 ## Scatty The Arena Master
 - offers quest `Arena Betting` and facilitates player's participation in arena fights